akashrai2003/intelunnati_Trailblazers/README.md

 # Introduction
-The lives of individuals have been impacted by significant technological flaws in recent years as a result of information sharing.
+The lives of individuals have been impacted significantly in recent years as a result of false information sharing.
-The era of social media has accelerated the spread of a lot of fake news from anti-social groups throughout the globe.
+This era of social media has accelerated the spread of a lot of fake news from anti-social groups throughout the globe.
-Applying the machine learning techniques we learned in class will help our group tackle this challenge by producing a result that makes it posssible for us to do so.
+Applying the machine learning techniques we learned will help our group tackle this challenge by producing a result that makes it posssible for us to do so.
-The spread of false information has caused instablity in both past and the present, whihch has also resulted in the loss of human lives.
-In order to detect wether news is legitimate and bogus using machine learning concepts, our organiztion aims to help ensure social peace and sanity.
+The spread of false information has caused instablity in both past and the present, which has also resulted in the loss of human lives.
+By detecting whether a particular news is legitimate or false using machine learning concepts, our organiztion aims to help ensure social peace and sanity.

 # Team Members